Symbolk/CopilotTests/README.md

   """

 ```
-5. Run the tests and commit passed ones
+5. Run the tests and save the passed ones
+6. Commit and create pull requests

 Cherrs! :hugs: